waqastariqtiti/localwaqasrepo/README.md

 <br>
  i deleted y all repo aspect of this usable repo
  <br>
- this is a master change make text under this
+ this is a mas change make text under this